 Bay of Kotor

 There are all kinds of boat trips you can take around the bay, either in a group or on your own.
-I haven’t done this because I get sea sick just thinking about getting on a boat but you can get information from the tourist office at the city gate.
-The most popular boat trips are of Kotor, Perast and the Blue Cave.
+I haven’t done this because I get seasick just thinking about getting on a boat but you can get information from the tourist office at the city gate.
+The most popular boat trips are to Kotor, Perast and the Blue Cave.

 Day Trip to Budva & Sveti Stefan

 Budva is one of the oldest towns on the Adriatic coast, colonised or ruled by the Greeks, Romans and Byzantines but the most noticeable influence is from the Venetians who loved a good city wall and Budva’s beautiful ones are still standing.

 As you can see, Budva’s Old Town is gorgeous but as Montenegro’s main tourist

 trap hotspot, it’s massively popular with Russian and other European tourists.
 As usual, I suggest visiting early in the morning to avoid the crowds and returning to Kotor for lunch.

 The cafes right on Budva’s main beach are great for a relaxing drink but I found most of the restaurants to be a bit of a tourist trap.
 However, I hear very good things about Konoba Stari Grad.

 A little further south is Sveti Stefan, an islet just off the coast, reachable by a rocky walkway.
 Unfortunately, I’ve never set foot there and I don’t know anyone who has.
 It’s home to a private five-star resort and if you’re not a guest you can’t enter.
 Rooms start at around €850 which could be worse and actually it is worse because there’s a minimum two-night stay.
 Maybe one day…